benedict-robinson/NC-News-Frontend/README.md

 # Northcoders News API

+***Notice: This project is currently undergoing a re-design.
+While some elements may not be in their final state, all pages and functionality are fully accessible and available for exploration.
+Feedback and contributions are welcome during this process!***

 **Hello, Welcome to the NC-News Frontend Web Application repository!**

 The live site can be found here: https://all-quiet-on-the-western-frontend.netlify.app/ - *Please wait up to a minute for the articles to load.*